 Model Answer 1: [Agree]

 Traditionally women are responsible to take care of their children while men are the bread earners for the family.
 However, the roles of mothers and fathers have shifted tremendously in the modern era and many mothers have demanding jobs while fathers take care of the house.
-This changing shift, in my opinion, is the primary reason for adolescent misconducts, and it is not because fathers are insincere but both parents are busy outside.
+This changing shift, in my opinion, is the primary reason for adolescent misconduct, and it is not because fathers are insincere but because both parents are busy outside.

 I believe, upbringing a child is one of the hardest tasks in our life and if both parents do not spend sufficient time with their children and fail to make an impact on their children’s lives, our children will suffer from depression, abuse drugs and finally conduct criminal activities.
-Not that we never had juvenile delinquency in the past when mothers used to take care of their child, but the percentage has soared when mothers started prioritising their careers over their children.
-Crime and drug abuse rates are higher in countries where both parents work and I am convinced that many of these youngsters would not have turned into criminals had they been given enough care and attention by the parents, especially mother.
+Not that we never had juvenile delinquency in the past when mothers used to take care of their children, but the percentage has soared when mothers started prioritising their careers over their children.
+Crime and drug abuse rates are higher in countries where both parents work and I am convinced that many of these youngsters would not have turned into criminals had they been given enough care and attention by their parents, especially mothers.
 Finally, I believe that mothers are more deeply connected to their children and can understand their needs more accurately.
 As a result, when they start spending time outside, children start growing antipathy towards the family and finally suffer from depression which ultimately leads to misbehaviour and crime.